Marine fungi: Lichens

 Lichens are mutualistic associations between fungi, usually an ascomycete with a basidiomycete, and an alga or a cyanobacterium.
 Several lichens, including Arthopyrenia halodytes, Pharcidia laminariicola, Pharcidia rhachiana and Turgidosculum ulvae, are found in marine environments.
 Many more occur in the splash zone, where they occupy different vertical zones depending on how tolerant they are to submersion.
 Lichen-like fossils have been found in the Doushantuo Formation in China dating back about 600 million years ago.

 Fungi from Verrucariales also form marine lichens with the brown algae Petroderma maculiforme, and have a symbiotic relationship with seaweed like (rockweed) and Blidingia minima, where the algae are the dominant components.
 The fungi is thought to help the rockweeds to resist desiccation when exposed to air.
 In addition, lichens can also use yellow-green algae (Heterococcus) as their symbiotic partner.

 Lichen-like fossils consisting of coccoid cells (cyanobacteria?) and thin filaments (mucoromycotinan Glomeromycota?) are permineralized in marine phosphorite of the Doushantuo Formation in southern China.
 These fossils are thought to be 551 to 635 million years old or Ediacaran.
 Ediacaran acritarchs also have many similarities with Glomeromycotan vesicles and spores.
 It has also been claimed that Ediacaran fossils including Dickinsonia, were lichens, although this claim is controversial.
 Endosymbiotic Glomeromycota comparable with living Geosiphon may extend back into the Proterozoic in the form of 1500 million year old Horodyskia and 2200 million year old Diskagma.
 Discovery of these fossils suggest that marine fungi developed symbiotic partnerships with photoautotrophs long before the evolution of vascular plants.
+However a 2019 study concluded through age estimations obtained by time calibrated phylogenies, and absence of unambiguous fossil data that the origins of lichens postdate the evolution of vascular plants.